James Kendall (chemist): Life

 In 1929, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir James Walker, Alexander Lauder, George Barger, and John Edwin Mackenzie.
 He served as the Society's Secretary from 1933 to 1936, General Secretary from 1936 to 1946, Vice President from 1946 to 1949 and President from 1949 to 1954.

 In 1938, Kendall was invited to deliver the Royal Institution Christmas Lecture on Young Chemists and Great Discoveries.

-In 1915, he married Alice Tyldesley (d.1955) of British Columbia in 1915.
+In 1915, he married England born Alice Tyldesley (d.1955) in British Columbia in 1915.
 He retired in 1959 and died in Edinburgh in 1978.
 He was survived by his second wife Jane Bain Steven and children from his first marriage, including James Tyldesley Kendall FRSE.

 James Kendall appears as a character in the opera Breathe Freely by Scottish Composer Julian Wagstaff.
 The opera's title is borrowed from Kendall's book of the same name.

 Books published

 He wrote and co-authored several books including: